mfikes/cljs-bean/README.md

   (+ a b))
 ```

-If the map produced by `bean` is going to be retained, the object passed
+If a bean is going to be retained, the object passed
-should be effectively immutable, as the resulting map is backed by the object.
+should be effectively immutable, as the resulting bean is backed by the object.

 The `bean` function behaves like Clojure’s in that it is not recursive: